Diffusioosmosis of electrolyte solutions in uniformly charged channels: Global diffusio-osmotic flow

 The last equations imply that $\mathcal{J}^{\pm }$ and $\mathcal{Q}$ given by \eqref{jq} do not vary with $x$, i.e. are the same at any cross-section.
 This integral representation of the Nernst-Planck and continuity equations can be used to determine the distributions of concentration $c_{m}\left( x\right)$ and potential $\psi _{m}\left( x\right) $ along the channel.

-The value of $\mathcal{J}^{\pm }$ may be determined by substititing $j_{x}^{\pm }$ into \eqref{jq} and performing the integration.
+The value of $\mathcal{J}^{\pm }$ may be determined by substituting $j_{x}^{\pm }$ into \eqref{jq} and performing the integration.
 These $x-$components of ion fluxes are given by \eqref{jd} and can be rewritten in the dimensionless form as,

 where

 is the P\'{e}clet number that characterizes the ratio of the rate of convection by that of diffusion and the (ion specific) factor $\beta $ is defined in terms of the difference in diffusion constants of cations and anions